-- The Subscriber requests by email or through the Subscriber Management Portal that TrustFactory Client Issuing CA revoke the Certificate; - 2.
-The Subscriber notifies TrustFactory Client Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
+- The Subscriber requests through the Subscriber Management Portal that TrustFactory Client Issuing CA revoke the Certificate: - The Subscriber notifies TrustFactory Client Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
 TrustFactory CA operations obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 4.
-TrustFactory CA operations obtains evidence that the Certificate was misused; - TrustFactory CA operations is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;

-- 6. TrustFactory CA operations is made aware of a material change in the information contained in the Certificate: - 7.
+TrustFactory CA operations obtains evidence that the Certificate was misused: - 5.
+TrustFactory CA operations is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - TrustFactory CA operations is made aware of a material change in the information contained in the Certificate: - 7.
 TrustFactory CA operations is made aware that the Certificate was not issued in accordance with TrustFactory Client Issuing CA's Certificate Policy or Certification Practice Statement; - 8.
 TrustFactory CA operations determines that any of the information appearing in the Certificate is inaccurate or misleading; - 9.
-TrustFactory Client Issuing CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 10.
-TrustFactory Client Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TrustFactory Client Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 11.
+TrustFactory Client Issuing CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate: - TrustFactory Client Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TrustFactory Client Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 11.
 TrustFactory CA operations is made aware of a possible compromise of the Private Key of the TrustFactory Client Issuing CA used for issuing the Certificate; - 12.
 Revocation is required by TrustFactory CA's Certificate Policy and/or the applicable TrustFactory Client Issuing CA Certification Practice Statement; or - 13.
-The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time). - 14.
+TrustFactory CA operations receives a certified copy of the subscribers death certificate - 15.
+TrustFactory CA operations receives documentation that a subscriber that is a legal person has been wound up or registered or has ceased to exist (i.e. organization)